railsgirls/guides.railsgirls.com/_pages/sinatra-app-tutorial.md

 ### Add the index view

-To keep everything in order let’s make a directory for our views (and name it `views`).
+To keep everything in order let's make a directory for our views (and name it `views`).

 Put this code into an `index.erb` file in the `views` directory: